Vertical Federated Learning: Challenges, Methodologies and Experiments: Methodologies and Possible Solutions

 \subsection{Novel Mechanisms for Asynchronous VFL}

 Participants with heterogenous resources may bring out the asynchrony that requires an intelligent allocator or compensation algorithm to improve the training performance.
-Asynchronous communication has already been studied at many aspects in HFL for stragglers and heterogeneous latency, such as weight design and update compensation for average methods.
+Asynchrony has already been studied at many aspects in HFL for stragglers and heterogeneous latency, such as weight design and update compensation for average methods.
 In VFL, each participant possesses a unique attribute set, and its forward outputs are much distinct from others.
-If certain participants fall behind at one epoch, using the history information (previous outputs) to train this epoch can be used as an alternative.
+If certain participants fall behind at one epoch, using the history information (previous outputs) to train this epoch is an alternative.
 In addition, in practical scenarios, participants usually have some overlaps in the attribute space, and these overlaps can be explored to address this challenge.